If you're good at other trivia games it don't mean Jack now.

 Cosmic Deadline: Hilariously invoked in the "Lawn Wax" episode of 2011.
 Each question after the sixth one is less prepared than the last, culminating in a Jack Attack that starts with the normally-ominous-at-this-point host desperately trying to call it off, and for good reason.
 See the Off the Rails entry for details.

-Couch Gag: All of the games from The Lost Gold and back start with a two-line gag as the theme song begins.
+Couch Gag: All of the games from volume one start with a two-line gag as the theme song begins.
 The Ride replaces this with the Moral Dilemma, which decided what floor one would play on.
 From the Flash game onwards, each episode begins with Cookie introducing himself.

-Cookie: Hi, this is Cookie, and this game may contain violence and full-frontal donkey nudity.
+Cookie: Hi, I'm Cookie Masterson, and this game may contain violence and full-frontal donkey nudity.

 Curse: The Captain in The Lost Gold is under the effect of one for finding the Jack Gold.
 As such, he's trapped forever as the game's sign-up host that haunts the "studio" and the players have to accumulate enough total winnings ($1,000,000) to free him.
 In fact, the sea-themed Impossible Questions in that volume are him attempting to speed up the process (or not).

 Cute Kitten: In 2011's Nocturnal Admissions questions, Cookie's dreams give the roles of various movie characters to his mother (Represented by a ball of yarn with a face) and his two cats, Poopsie and Mayonnaise.